Fourier-Mukai and autoduality for compactified Jacobians II: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows.

 In Subsection \ref{S:comp-Jac} we collect several facts on fine compactified Jacobians of reduced curves, with special emphasis on the case of curves with planar singularities.
 In Subsection \ref{S:defo} we recall some facts on deformation theory that will be crucial in the proof of Theorem A: the equigeneric stratification of the semiuniversal deformation space of a curve with planar singularities (see Fact \ref{F:Diaz-Har}) and the universal fine compactified Jacobians (see Fact \ref{F:Punivfine}).

 Section \ref{S:Hilb} is devoted to Hilbert schemes of points on smooth surfaces and on curves with planar singularities.
 More precisely, in Subsection \ref{S:Hilb-sur} we recall some classical facts on the Hilbert scheme of points on a smooth surface and on the Hilbert-Chow morphism together with the recent results of M. Haiman on the isospectral Hilbert scheme.
-In Subsection \ref{S:Hilb-cur}, we recall some facts on the Hilbert scheme of a curve $X$ with planar singularities and then we construct locally an Abel map from the Hilbert scheme of $X$ to any fine compactified Jacobian of $X$ (see Proposition \ref{P:Abel-sur}).
+In Subsection \ref{S:Hilb-cur}, we recall some facts on the Hilbert scheme of a curve $X$ with planar singularities and ton the local Abel map from the Hilbert scheme of $X$ to any fine compactified Jacobian of $X$.

-In Section \ref{S:Poinc}, we define the Poincar\'e sheaf $\ov\P$ and we prove that it is a maximal Cohen-Macaualy sheaf, flat over each factor (see Theorem \ref{T:Poinc}).
+In Section \ref{S:Poinc}, we define the Poincar\'e sheaf $\ov\P$ and we prove that it is a maximal Cohen-Macaulay sheaf, flat over each factor (see Theorem \ref{T:Poinc}).
 The proof of Theorem \ref{T:Poinc} is based on the work of Arinkin \cite{arin2}, which uses in a crucial way the properties of M. Haiman's isospectral Hilbert scheme of a surface.

 In Section \ref{S:Poinc3}, we establish several properties of the Poincar\'e sheaf $\ov\P$ while Section \ref{S:proof} contains the proofs of Theorem A and of Theorem B.

 The following notations will be used throughout the paper.